kubevela/kubevela.github.io/versioned_docs/version-v1.4/end-user/components/more.md

 If you're extremely interested in KubeVela, you can also extend more features as a developer.

+- KubeVela use CUE as it's core engine, [learn CUE in KubeVela](../../platform-engineers/cue/basic) and try to extend with CUE configurations.
 - Read the [developer guide](../../contributor/overview) to learn how to contribute and extend capabilities for KubeVela.

-- KubeVela use CUE as it's core engine, [learn CUE in KubeVela](../../platform-engineers/cue/basic) and try to extend with CUE configurations.
+Welcome to join the KubeVela community!
+We're eager to see you to contribute your extension.